oomph-lib/oomph-lib/README.md

   python3 oomph_build.py --wipe-tpl --wipe-root --wipe-doc
   ```

   will delete the current `build/` directory and the `install/` directory (if they exist) before configuring a fresh build. `--wipe-doc` will remove the `doc/build/` directory.
 These options are useful if you suspect a previous build is causing issues or if you want to reclaim space and rebuild from scratch.
-Warning: Wiping will permanently delete those directories (and all compiled files or installed files therein), so use these flags with caution.
+  **WARNING:** Wiping will permanently delete those directories
+  (and all compiled files or installed files therein), so use these flags with caution.
 - **`--reuse-tpl`**, **`--reuse-root`**, **`--reuse-doc`**: These flags are the counterpart to the `--wipe-*` options, explicitly instructing the script to reuse existing directories.
 Using `--reuse-*` flag means the script will allow the existing build/installation directories and will update or rebuild files as needed.
 These options can save time on iterative builds, but be mindful that reusing directories might carry over old artifacts. **NOTE:** If you ever run into strange problems during the configuration/build process, a wipe might be needed.

 In summary, by default the script uses a safe approach (an error is thrown if the build/installation directories already exist), requiring you to re-run `oomph_build.py` with `--wipe-*` or `--reuse-*` flags.
 If a completely fresh build environment is desired, use the `--wipe-*` options.